xVal429/Valhalla/README.md

 #### **_Post Installation Instructions:_**

-Navigate back to your Magnum Opus installation folder.
+Navigate back to your Valhalla installation folder.
 Open “Game Folder Files”
 Copy everything in this folder.
 Paste it into your Fallout 4 directory (steam/steamapps/common/Fallout 4).